Blessing336/Activate-s-Employee-Turnover-Analysis/README.md

 Activate Company faced a severe retention crisis in 2024, spending **£13.7 million on replacing 980 employees**, a 493% increase from 2023.
 The **highest turnover was seen in Customer Support and Sales**, with Customer Support alone costing the company £4.4 million, accounting for 32% of the total replacement cost.
 Sales followed, contributing £2.95 million, emphasizing the urgent need for intervention in these departments.

-The primary reasons for exit were **low salary, lack of promotion paths, poor onboarding, and weak mentorship participation**.
+The primary reasons for exit are **low salary, lack of promotion paths, poor onboarding, and weak mentorship participation**.
 Customer Support and Sales again topped the list, with 35% of exits in Customer Support and 26% in Sales linked to low pay.
 The absence of structured promotion paths also pushed 28% of Customer Support staff and 26% of Sales staff to leave, feeling their efforts led nowhere.
 Poor onboarding further compounded the problem, with 35% of Customer Support exits and 26% of Sales exits driven by inadequate training and lack of guidance.

-Mentorship gaps played a significant role in early exits, with 450 unmentored Customer Support employees (32%) and 322 unmentored Sales employees (23%) leaving the company, highlighting a major void in support for frontline staff.
+Mentorship gaps played a significant role in early exits too, with 450 unmentored Customer Support employees (32%) and 322 unmentored Sales employees (23%) not mentored, highlighting a major void in support for frontline staff.

 **Immediate action is required to address pay structure, career advancement opportunities, and onboarding processes** to stabilize the workforce and reduce financial losses.